WelSimLLC/welsim.github.io/collections/_posts/2026-03-20-multi-style-interface-for-qt-based-desktop-software.md

 ### Dark Theme
 **Background**: Avoid pure black (#000000); use dark gray (e.g., #121212 or #1E1E1E) for depth through shadows.
 **Layout**: Follow the "lighter is closer" principle for persepective.
-The base background is darkest, while pop-ups or floating panels should be slightly lighter.
+The base background is darkest, while pop-ups or floating dialogs should be slightly lighter.
 **Text**: Avoid pure white (#FFFFFF); use off-white or light gray (e.g., #E0E0E0) to reduce glare.

 ### Light Theme